Splash allows you to control when an event page becomes accessible to the public with publish status.

 Published or unpublished on event creation

-Reach out to our team if you'd like to set the default state of an event to be published or unpublished on creation.
+Reach out to Splash's team if you'd like to set the default state of an event to be published or unpublished on creation.

-This means that regardless of where an event is created (through the Splash create flow, a growth machine, the event importer, or the API) it will have the same published/unpublished status across your entire team.
+This means that regardless of where an event is created (through the Splash create flow, an Approval Flow, the event importer, or the API) it will have the same published and unpublished status across your entire team.